 Polyvinyl Chloride (PVC) plastic sheeting liners can be made to resist oils, alcohols, hydrocarbons, waste products and other corrosive liquids.
 PVC liners are lightweight, flexible and best used where soil conditions are stable with minimal amount of sharp rocks.
-PVC's flexibly allows for stretching to help prevent stress cracking, which may occur with High Density Polyethylene (HPDE), PVC has a wide range of thicknesses available, from 6 to 45 mils or more.
+PVC's flexibly allows for stretching to help prevent stress cracking, which may occur with High Density Polyethylene (HPDE).
+PVC has a wide range of thicknesses available, from 6 to 45 mils or tears easily, but it may be effective for short exposed to extreme hot or cold environments.